The Legend of Zelda: Oracle of Seasons and Oracle of Ages: Oracle of Ages

 As with Seasons, the Triforce calls out to Link.
 Link is transported to a forest in the land of Labrynna, where he hears screaming.
 In a clearing, Link finds Impa, surrounded by monsters, but the monsters flee when they see Link.
 Impa then asks Link to help her find a singer in the forest.
 The two find Nayru, a young blue-haired woman singing on a tree stump surrounded by forest creatures.
 A shadow emerges from Impa and reveals itself as Veran, the Sorceress of Shadows.
 Veran possesses Nayru, the Oracle of Ages; this disrupts the flow of time.
+Through Nayru, Veran manipulates Queen Ambi into forcibly conscripting every capable man in Labrynna to construct a large Black Tower.

 Link receives a sword from Impa and makes his way to the Maku Tree in Lynna City, the capital of Labrynna.
 Veran orders that the Maku Tree be killed; Link uses a time portal to travel to the past to prevent this.
 The Maku Tree tells Link he will need the eight Essences of Time to defeat Veran.
 Link sets out to retrieve the eight Essences, hidden in eight dungeons throughout Labrynna's past and present.
 After getting the sixth Essence, Link is told he can save Nayru.
 He invades Queen Ambi's castle and removes Veran's spirit from Nayru, but Veran then possesses Queen Ambi.
 Link gathers the remaining Essences and brings them to the Maku Tree, who uses them to create a Huge Maku Seed that allows Link to enter Veran's Black Tower.
 Link ascends the tower and defeats Veran, rescues Queen Ambi, and Nayru tells him that all has returned to normal.
 Twinrova, watching the scene remotely, states that Veran has lit the Flame of Sorrow.

 Linked ending

 If one game is played as a sequel to the other by a linked password, Twinrova captures Princess Zelda, lighting the Flame of Despair.
 Link enters a warp point by the Maku Tree and faces Twinrova, who is attempting to use the three Flames to revive Ganon.
-Link defeats Twinrova and a mindless, poorly resurrected Ganon.
-He frees Zelda and together, they exit the crumbling castle.
-After the credits, Link is seen waving to a crowd from a sailboat off the shore of a land with a castle in the background.
+Link defeats Twinrova, who sacrifice themselves in place of Zelda, resulting in Ganon being revived as a mindless raging beast that Link kills.
+He frees Zelda; together, they exit the crumbling castle.
+After the credits, Link waves to a crowd from a sailboat off the shore of a land with a castle in the background.